-The development of the major mathematical concepts from ancient times to the present, emphasizing topics in the standard undergraduate mathematics curriculum.
+The development of the major mathematical concepts from ancient times to the present, emphasizing alternate approaches to familiar methods.
+Students will complete an independent research project.
 Prerequisite: Mathematics 140 or Mathematics 150.
 3 Credits.

 Computer Science/Mathematics 230.
 Statistics and Data Mining.
+(QR)